Nika-Asatiani/Microsoft-Word-2016-Dark-Mode-Macro-Mod-/README.md

 This is a simple script (VBA Macro) that forces Microsoft Word 2016 to use a **True Dark Mode** (Black page, White text).

 Word 2016 normally only lets you darken the ribbon at the top, leaving the page bright white.
 This mod fixes that.
+I tested and confirmed that it works on Word 2016 installed Windows 11.

 ## **✨ Features**